Here are the best remaining 2022 NBA free agents

 - Bobby PortisLiveTodayTomorrowvs--|

-Here are the best remaining NBA free agents originally appeared on NBC Sports Washington
+Here are the best remaining NBA free agents originally appeared on NBC Sports Chicago

 The 2022 NBA free agency period is only just about 72 hours old, yet most of the best players are already off the board.